The rise of remote work has been proved as a boon to the industries where the workforce is scattered through time zones around the world.

 The functioning of people is perhaps the most important and definitely the most overlooked aspect of remote work.

-Whether it’s setting realistic work goals and expectations, or giving employees the freedom to pick times that work best for them at the same time, hiring managers give you a closure on working the best within your schedules.
+Whether it’s setting realistic work goals and expectations, or giving employees the freedom to pick times that work best for them at the same time, hiring managers to give you a closure on working the best within your schedules.

 They play a larger role in the overall operating of the company too, which becomes crucial in a remote setting.
 Might be the reason why they are called the unsung heroes of remote transition and work.